bemusic/bemuse/docs/developers/getting-started.rst

 Install the project's dependencies::

-   npm install
+   yarn

 When it finishes installing, start the development server::

-   npm start
+   yarn start

-The game should be accessible at ``http://localhost:8080/?mode=app``.
+The game should be accessible at ``http://localhost:8080/``.

 To run unit tests, go to ``http://localhost:8080/?mode=test``.